Music Producer – How To Become A Success

 Q: What skills do you need to be a music producer?

 Producing music on a professional level involves numerous skills which include using a DAW such as AVID, Logic Pro or Cubase, managing other creatives in your team, collaboration, communication skills, budgeting, scheduling, time management and tons of technology and software for production, producing, engineering, mixing engineer, recording, monitoring and arranging the music.
+Marketing as a music producer is also a valuable tool.

 Q: Who has produced the most songs?